-Yes, it is certainly possible, and is one of the most common types of security in Spanish project finance transactions.
+Yes, it is certainly possible, and it is one of the most common and frequent types of security in Spanish project finance transactions.

-If the shares to be pledged belong to a private limited company (sociedad limitada), as the quota units are not represented by issued certificates, possession is transferred by their entry into the notarial deed of pledge and, eventually, registration of the pledge in the Registry Book of Shareholders (Libro Registro de Socios) of the relevant pledged company.
+If the shares to be pledged belong to a private limited company (sociedad limitada), and taking into account that quota units (participaciones) are not represented by issued certificates (contrary to shares (acciones) of public limited companies (sociedad anónima)), possession is transferred by means of the entry into a notarial deed of pledge and, eventually, registration of the pledge in the Registry Book of Shareholders (Libro Registro de Socios) of the relevant pledged company.

-When the shares belong to a public limited company (sociedad anónima), transfer of possession is achieved as follows: (i) if the share certificates (títulos múltiples or resguardos provisionales) have been issued, by endorsing the title guaranty and entering the pledge in the Registry Book of Shares (Libro Registro de Acciones); and (ii) if no share certificates have been issued, by registration of the pledge in the Registry Book of Shares.
+When the shares belong to a public limited company (sociedad anónima), transfer of possession is achieved as follows: (i) if the share certificates (títulos múltiples or resguardos provisionales) have been issued, by endorsing the relevant title certificate and registering the pledge in the Registry Book of Shares (Libro Registro de Acciones); or (ii) if no share certificates have been issued, by means of the registration of the pledge in the Registry Book of Shares.

-In both cases, it is also advisable for the pledgee to request and obtain certification from the company's secretary that the pledge has been entered in the Registry Book of Shareholders or the Registry Book of Shares, as applicable, which will also comply with the requirement of notification of the pledge to the company whose shares are pledged.
+In both cases, it is also advisable (and market standard practice) for the pledgee to request and obtain a certificate issued by the company's secretary representing that the pledge has been registered in the Registry Book of Shareholders or the Registry Book of Shares (as applicable), which will also comply with the requirement of notifying the pledge to the company whose shares are being pledged.

-When the pledged company has its shares represented by book entries (anotaciones en cuenta), the pledge must be entered in the relevant account, and is enforceable against third parties once entered in the book entry register; in the case of shares traded on a Spanish secondary market, the book entry register will be held by the central clearing house.
+When the pledged company's shares are represented by means of book entries (anotaciones en cuenta), the pledge must be registered in the relevant account, becoming enforceable against third parties once registered in the book entry register.
+In the case of shares traded on a Spanish secondary market, the book entry register will be held by a central clearing house.
 On request, the entity responsible for the book entry register will issue a certificate stating that the pledge has been entered.